-As a parent, it’s important to stay informed and up to date on the language our kids use to better understand their online activities and interactions.
+As a parent, it’s important to stay informed and up to date on the language our kids use to understand their online activities and interactions better.
 Doing so will ensure their safety at all times, whether virtually or in the real world.
+Research indicates that single-mother households, according to single mother statistics, are linked to higher rates of gang involvement, high school dropouts, and teen suicides, with 70% of these issues arising from such family situations.

 Here we’ll dig into the meaning of FWB and where teens often use the term.
-We will also discuss other important details related to the topic to help you navigate the online world with confidence.
+We will also discuss other important details related to the topic to help you confidently navigate the online world.
 Let’s read on to find out more!

 Cracking the Code: What Does FWB Mean?